About arc42

 Network Isolation:

-All backend services (Auth Service, Users Service, Game Service, Game Server) run on an internal Docker network.
+All backend services (Auth Service, Users Service, Game Service, Game Server, Redis) run on an internal Docker network.
 They cannot be accessed directly from outside the VM.
-Only Nginx has a public-facing port (80) exposed to the internet.
+Only Nginx (port 80), Prometheus (port 9090), and Grafana (port 9091) have public-facing ports exposed.
 This architecture ensures that:

 • Backend services are protected from direct attacks